HEIDI KURTZ, MEZZO-SOPRANO

 Mark Moliterno is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University and also maintains an active private voice studio.
 He is known as a specialist in helping singers to understand and overcome physical and energetic blockages to their authentic voices.

 CLAIR H. LEAMAN, CONDUCTOR

 Clair received his Bachelor of Music degree from Westminster Choir College in Princeton, New Jersey, where he was a member of the world-renowned Westminster Choir.
 He has studied choral conducting with Robert Simpson, Robert Carwithen and Arthur Sjogren.
 Clair founded the Chester County Christian Chorale in 1976 and has since conducted the group in numerous performances of Handel’s Messiah, Haydn’s Creation, Bach’s St. Matthew Passion and other choral works.
-For the past twenty-plus years , he has organized and conducted the Messiah Sing-a-longs in Chester and Lancaster Counties.
+For over 30 years , he has organized and conducted the Messiah Sing-a-longs in Chester and Lancaster Counties.